vekatze/neut/book/src/commands.md

 ## `neut format-source`

-`neut format-source path/to/source/file.nt` formats specified source file and outputs the result to stdout.
+`neut format-source path/to/source/file.nt` formats the specified source file and outputs the result to stdout.

 ### `--in-place`